rockset/rockset-js/packages/cli/reference/api.md

 ## `rockset api:apikeys:deleteApiKeyAdmin NAME USER`

-delete an api key for any user (admin only)
+delete an api key for any user in your organization. accessible to admin users only

 ```
 USAGE